evilfatone/FatzChain/doc/README.md

 Unpack the files into a directory and run:

-- bin/32/dash-qt (GUI, 32-bit) or bin/32/dashd (headless, 32-bit)
+- bin/32/fatzchain-qt (GUI, 32-bit) or bin/32/dashd (headless, 32-bit)
-- bin/64/dash-qt (GUI, 64-bit) or bin/64/dashd (headless, 64-bit)
+- bin/64/fatzchain-qt (GUI, 64-bit) or bin/64/dashd (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run dash-qt.exe.
+Unpack the files into a directory, and then run fatzchain-qt.exe.

 ### OSX